 What does puppy socialisation mean?

-Puppies get used to whatever they are exposed to at a young age.
+Puppies get accustomed to whatever they are exposed to at a young age.
 If puppies only know the three or four people in their family, they are likely to become fearful or aggressive towards other people as they grow up.
-Similarly, they will be scared of buses, trucks, other dogs or even people wearing hats or sunglasses if they have never been exposed to them.
+Similarly, they will be scared of buses, bicycles, other dogs or even people wearing hats or sunglasses if they have never been exposed to them.